 - Use cooling products such as vests, neck wraps, and bandana during exercise or outdoor activity.

 - Exercise in a cool pool (<85 degrees) or a cool environment.
 If you are exercising outside, pick cooler times of the day, usually early morning or evening.

 - Try pre- and post-cooling to decrease the heating effects of exercise.
-Get into a bathtub of cool water and continue adding cooler water over a period of 20 to 30 minutes.
+Get into a bathtub of tepid water and continue adding cooler water over a period of 20 to 30 minutes.
 A cool bath or shower can also help reduce core body temperature following activity or exposure to a hot environment.